Prescription Drugs

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Anemia: Ruxolitinib may cause low levels of red blood cells.
 If you experience symptoms of reduced red blood cell count (anemia) such as shortness of breath, feeling unusually tired, or pale skin, contact your doctor as soon as possible.
+Your doctor will do blood tests regularly to monitor the amounts of specific types of blood cells in your blood.

 Bleeding: Ruxolitinib can reduce the number of platelet cells in the blood.
 Platelets help the blood to clot and if there aren't enough, you may bleed more easily.
 If you notice signs of unusual bruising or bleeding (e.g., blood in urine, cuts that won't stop bleeding, black stools, bleeding gums), contact your doctor.

 Blood clots: Similar medications have been associated with an increased chance of blood clot formation, causing reduction of blood flow to organs or the extremities.
+Although this is generally considered a concern for using the oral form of ruxolitinib, enough medication may be absorbed through the skin to contribute to blood clots.

 If you have a history of clotting you may be at increased risk of experiencing blood clot-related problems such as heart attack, stroke, or clots in the deep veins of your leg.
 Discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.